iam-AbhishekYadav/Java/05_Patterns.md

 ### Approach for problem solving

-- No. of Lines(4) ---> Outer Loop
+- Outer Loop ---> No. of Lines (4)
-- No. of times Char Print ---> Inner Loop
+- Inner Loop ---> No. of times Char Print
 - What to Print ? ---> **`*`**

 ``` java